 First and foremost, you must be patient.
 Dementia patients can be difficult – if not impossible – to reason with, but it is important to set aside frustration and take whatever steps necessary to minimize triggers and symptoms.

-Below are some simple tips for dealing with sundowners syndrome:
+Below are some simple tips for how to deal with sundowning:

 - Remain calm.
 Avoid raising your voice and do not make any unexpected movements.